Nicole Kucine, M.D., MS

-My clinical interests include working with children with various blood disorders, such as sickle cell anemia, bleeding and blood clotting disorders, and different kinds of leukemia.
+My clinical interests include working with children with various blood disorders, such as sickle cell anemia, blood clotting disorders, and rare disorders called Myeloproliferative Neoplasms.
 I find it a privilege to be able to help families deal with their children's complex medical issues.
 By combining excellent, compassionate medical care with research aimed at improving outcomes and preventing disease-associated complications, I believe that we can make a difference for children with cancer and blood disorders.

 After completing her Bachelor of Arts (BA) at Wellesley College, Dr. Nicole Kucine relocated to New York City where she received her medical degree (MD) from , State University of New York Health Science Center at Brooklyn (now the State University of New York-Downstate Medical Center).
 She completed her residency in Pediatrics at Robert Wood Johnson University Hospital in New Jersey in 2006 and served as Chief Resident from 2006-2007.

 After residency, Dr. Kucine completed a fellowship in Pediatric Hematology/Oncology at the combined program of New York Hospital-Cornell University Medical College and the Memorial Sloan-Kettering Cancer Center (MSKCC).
 At MSKCC, she served as Special Fellow, looking at new therapeutic agents for high-risk acute lymphoblastic leukemia (ALL.)

 At Weill Cornell, Dr. Kucine's research is focused in 2 areas: 1) a rare group of bone marrow disorders called Myeloproliferative Neoplasms (MPN), and 2) blood clotting disorders.
 She looks forward to helping patients with a variety of hematologic medical concerns.